Medically reviewed on April 30, 2018

 How should I use this medicine?

-To reduce the chance of developing a yeast infection in your mouth, rinse with water (but do not swallow) after using this medicine.
+To prevent yeast infection in your mouth, rinse with water (but do not swallow) after using this medicine.

-While using this medicine, you may need frequent blood tests.
+You may need frequent medical tests.
 Your vision and your bone mineral density may also need to be checked.

 Store at room temperature away from moisture, heat, and light.
 Keep the inhaler device in the sealed foil tray until ready to start using it.